christophery/pushy/README.md

 # Pushy

 Pushy is a responsive off-canvas navigation menu using CSS transforms & transitions.
+This project was inspired by the off-canvas navigation menu seen on [Medium](https://medium.com/).

 Pushy has been implemented on many sites, [check them out!](https://chrisyee.ca/pushy/#sites-using-pushy) Feel free to [contact me](https://chrisyee.ca/contact/) if you use Pushy in one of your websites.